GabrielSlima/blog/articles/self-iprovement-workin-out-raising-vibration.md

         I realized that at some point during my day, specially when it comes to things in which requires a good use of my brain, I can't think straight, that's when I take advantage of exercises, so usually during the night, after 7pm.
         That's what works for me.
-Some people breaks the exercise in half, workou a little bit during the morning, then a bit during the night.
+Some people breaks the exercise in half, workout a little bit during the morning, then a bit during the night.
 You can try this.
     </p>
     <h3>Music: Negative and melancholic songs</h3>
     <p>
         Watch out for music.
 I know, it seems weird right?
-Some people don't even think that the reason they're in a low vibration it's because of the music they're listening to during the days.
+Some people don't even think that the reason they're in a low vibration it's because of the music they're listening to throughout the day.
 And it's like drugs man, seriously.
 Sometimes I get myself doing basic things listening to music.
 Like taking a shower, maybe making some tea.
         Don't get me wrong, I love music, but if you're doing everything listening to music you gotta make sure it's not music with negativeness.
 Negative lyrics.
 Low vibe music.
     </p>
     <p>
         Music can support feelings and emotions and make you practice negative affirmations.
-        For instance, if you're angry you'll probably listen to music that supports this sentiment.
-If you're sad you're gonna listen to music that support this sentiment.
+        For instance, if you're angry you'll probably listen to music that supports that your angerness.
+If you're sad you're gonna listen to music that supports your sadness.
+        By "support" I mean, reaffirm your current emotions.
         <br>
         The contrary can happen to.
 Maybe you wanna suppress your emotions by denying them.
         If you're sad or angry you're gonna listen to happy/hype music.
 Don't do that.